ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 Remember where we constructed the container namespace?
 We defined the name of the `app_config.ctn` to be simply `config`.

-This particular example (with firstname, lastname) might seem a bit useless, well ok, it is usless.
+This particular example (with firstname, lastname) might seem a bit useless, well ok, it is useless.
-I like to seperate configuration from the service definitions using imports are a neat way to do so.
+I like to separate configuration from the service definitions using imports are a neat way to do so.

 ## Service definitions

 ### Example Setup – Engine

-The first class we are going to create, is the engine.
-This is class has nothing todo with the container itself, it purly acts as demonstration.
+The first class we are going to create is the engine.
+This is class has nothing to do with the container itself, it purely acts as a demonstration.

 The `src/Engine.php` class is constructed with a given power and an amount of fuel.
-It can be throttlet up for a given amount of time which will return the traveled distance and consume fuel.
-With the `refuel` method the engine can be, well you probably already guessd it.
-Also a mechanic can be assigned to the engine.
+It can be throttled up for a given amount of time which will return the traveled distance and consume fuel.
+With the `refuel` method the engine can be, well you probably already guessed it.
+Also, a mechanic can be assigned to the engine.

 ```php
 class Engine